If I have been charged with a crime, should I get an attorney?

 Hancock remains committed to providing employment opportunities to citizens, regardless of gender, race, ethnicity or any other discriminatory reasons.

 Further, as part of the Safe Streets legislation, all federal funded grants meeting specific criteria must have on file an Equal Employment Opportunity (EEO) Plan.
 The County Attorney's office receives a VOCA grant through the State of Iowa for the partial payment of staff to assist Victims of crimes.
-A copy of the Hancock County's EEO plan is available for viewing at the Hancock County Attorney's Office or here.
+A copy of the Hancock County's EEO plan is available for viewing at the Hancock County Attorney's Office.